bullestock/SmartPendantHardware/README.md

 # Devtronic SmartPendant

-This project allow to control grblHAL based CNC machine withot PC.
-It also make work way more convinient.
+This project allows controlling a grblHAL based CNC machine without a PC.
+It also makes work way more convenient.

 **Store:** https://devtronic.square.site/